Hours of Operation: 8 a.m.-4:30 p.m., Monday-Friday, except on state holidays

 Flags were placed on all burial sites in the cemetery in recognition of Veterans Day.

-On December 14, 2013, the cemetery hosted its annual Wreaths Across America ceremony honoring our past and present military.
-Seven wreaths, provided by the Worchester Wreath Company, were presented honoring each branch of the U.S. Armed Forces, Merchant Marines, and POWs/MIAs.
-The ceremony included members of the Patriot Guard Riders, Honor Guards from the Augusta Composite Squadron Civil Air Patrol and Putnam County High School, cadets from Georgia Military College Prep School, and representatives from each branch of service.
-The cemetery received approximately 1,700 donated wreaths, which were placed on graves following the ceremony.
-This was the first year that wreaths were placed on every grave in the cemetery.
+On December 17, 2016, the cemetery hosted its annual Wreaths Across America ceremony honoring our past and present military.
+Seven wreaths, provided by the Worchester Wreath Company, were presented honoring each branch of our Armed Forces, Merchant Marines and POWs/MIAs.
+The ceremony included members of the the Patriot Guard Riders, Honor Guards from the Georgia Military College Prep School, Morgan County High School Air Force JROTC and Civil Air Patrol Augusta Composite Squadron GA-069 and music by Stacey Blanton.
+The cemetery received enough wreaths to place one on every grave.
+Volunteers placed these following the ceremony.

 The cemetery has many visitors each year.
 Some are visiting grave sites, some are seeking information about the cemetery and burial requirements, and many have just heard about the cemetery and want to see the grounds.